Electoral Points Proposal

 2 ...
 Arranges the 50 states (and the District of Columbia) into five groups of ten (or eleven) each.

 3 ...
 Each group offers a specific number of points, depending on its Priority Status in the particular election.
+Also, in

 4 ...
 "Winner Take All" abolished.
 Each eligible candidate receives appropriate shares of available points in each state.